fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs subcategory %}
-The specific subcategory or classification of the issue, providing more detailed information about its nature.
+The specific subcategory or classification of the record, providing more detailed information about its nature.
 {% enddocs %}

 {% docs problem_subcategory %}